 There are lots of lawyers out there, and many advertise themselves as “family law” or “divorce” attorneys.
 However, family law is technically a sub-specialty that involves complex legal principles, which take time and experience to master.

 Within the area of family law, there are even further sub-specialties, such as custody law, international custody law, guardianship, etc. It is extremely important to hire a good lawyer early in your divorce process, but how do you determine who is a “good” lawyer for your situation?
-What questions should you ask?
+What questions to ask a divorce lawyer during a consultation?

 “How Much of Your Practice Is Devoted to Family Law?”